NickWithBotronics/Filter_LibriSpeech/README.md

 The type of speaker (e.g., "Man speaking", "Woman speaking").
 The name of the first audio file in the dataset.
 The script automatically deduces the naming pattern for the subsequent files.

+If you want to continue the segment enter the number you left off on or enter 0 to start saving the files from 0

 Text Data Loading:
 Based on the provided first audio file, the script identifies and loads the associated transcript text file.
 This file contains mappings of file names to the spoken content.